harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 ![](./static/harness-cd-git-ops-quickstart-01.png)

-In your Harness Project, click **GitOps**.
+1. In your Harness Project, click **GitOps**.

-The Harness GitOps **Overview**, **Applications**, and **Settings** appear.
-If this is the first time GitOps has been set up in the Project, the Applications will be empty.
+   The **Overview**, **Applications**, and **Settings** sections at the top will help you navigate.
+If this is the first time Harness GitOps has been set up in the project, the **Applications** section and the dashboards in the **Overview** section will be empty.

 ![](./static/harness-cd-git-ops-quickstart-02.png)

    All entities other than Applications are in **Settings**.

-Click **Settings**.
-The Harness GitOps settings appear.
+2. Click **Settings**.

 ![](./static/harness-cd-git-ops-quickstart-03.png)

-Click **GitOps Agents**.
+3. Click **GitOps Agents**.

-Click **New GitOps Agent**.
-The Agent wizard appears.
+4. Click **New GitOps Agent**.
+This will bring up the Agent creation wizard.

+5. You can choose to install a Harness GitOps Agent with or without an existing Argo CD instance.
+For this quickstart, select **No** and click **Start**.
+(If you already have an existing ArgoCD instance follow [these steps](docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent/#harness-gitops-agent-with-existing-argo-cd-project) instead to create the agent.)

 ![](./static/harness-cd-git-ops-quickstart-04.png)

-In **Name**, enter the name **example**.
+6. In the wizard,
+   1. Set **Name** to **example**.

-In **GitOps Operator**, select one of the following:
+   2. Set **GitOps Operator** to one of the following:

    * **Argo**.
 Uses Argo CD as the GitOps reconciler.
    * **Flux**.
 Uses Flux as the GitOps reconciler. <!-- For more information, go to [Manage Flux applications with Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/use-flux). --> <!-- Commenting out because the referenced topic is a new one and is causing a broken link error in preview environment builds.
 It basically points to Continuous Delivery & GitOps > GitOps > Use GitOps > Manage Flux applications, so you can use the left nav to view the new topic. -->

-In **Namespace**, enter the namespace where you want to install the Harness GitOps Agent.
+   3. Set **Namespace** to the namespace where you want to install the Harness GitOps Agent.
 Typically, this is the target namespace for your deployment.
 For this quickstart, we use **default**.

-Click **Next**.
+7. Click **Continue**.
 The **Review YAML** settings appear.

-This is the manifest YAML for the Harness GitOps Agent.
+8. This is the manifest YAML for the Harness GitOps Agent.
 You will download this YAML file and run it in your Harness GitOps Agent cluster.

-Click **Download & Continue**.
-You are prompted to save the YAML file.
+Switch the configuration type from **Helm Chart** to **YAML** and click on **Download YAML**.
+(You can also review the contents of the YAML by clicking the arrow next to **“gitops-agent.yml”**)

-Open a terminal and navigate to the folder where you downloaded the YAML file.
+9. Open a terminal and navigate to the folder where you downloaded the YAML file.

-In the same terminal, log into the Kubernetes cluster where you want to install the Agent.
+10. In the same terminal, log into the Kubernetes cluster where you want to install the Agent.

 For example, here's a typical GKE login: